How to Automatically Create YouTube Shorts using Make

 How to create YouTube Shorts with Make (Integromat)?

-To get started, we'll create a template in Creatomate, which will serve as the design for all videos.
+To get started, we'll create a template in Creatomate, which will serve as the design for all YouTube Shorts.
 After that, we'll move on to Make and create a new scenario.
-Just for demo purposes, we'll start with a basic trigger.
-The data from this trigger will then be fed into a YouTube Short template using the HTTP module.
-Because the creation process takes some time, we'll add a sleep module to briefly pause the workflow.
-Lastly, we'll share the video link via Slack:
+To keep it simple, we'll use plain data for creating the videos.
+But in a real-world scenario, you would use an app like Airtable or Google Sheets to trigger the Make.com workflow.
+The data from our basic trigger will then be fed into the template through the Creatomate module.
+Once the video is created, we'll add an action to retrieve it.
+Finally, we'll upload the Short to our YouTube channel.

 Let's get started by creating a video template.